To instruct docassemble to store user input that it receives in

 eligible_for_medicare, which is set after the user answers a series of questions, you would not want the user to be able to go back and set his or her age to 30, at least not without a reconsideration of the definition of

-- A list of answers already provided might not be user-friendly unless the interview author presents it in a logically organized fashion.
+- A list of answers already provided might not be user-friendly unless the interview developer presents it in a logically organized fashion.
 The order in which the questions were asked is not necessarily the most logical way to present the information for editing.